clojuredocs/guides/articles/language/core_overview.md

 `defn` takes a symbol, an optional doc string, an optional meta-data map, a vector of arguments and a variable number of expressions.

-`defn` allows for succinct definition of a function and metadata about its argslist and doc-string. `defn` inherently allows for quick documentation of functions that can be retrieved with `doc`.
+`defn` is the primary way of defining functions.
+It allows for convenient definition of metadata about its argslist and documentation (docstrings). `defn` inherently allows for quick documentation of functions that can be retrieved with `doc`.
 This feature should be used almost universally.

 Without `defn`, a var would be directly bound to a function definition and explicit metadata about the doc string and argslits would be added